renovatebot/renovate/docs/usage/configuration-options.md

 ## ignoreDeprecated

 By default, Renovate won't update a dependency version to a deprecated release unless the current version was _itself_ deprecated.
-The goal of this is to make sure you don't upgrade from a non-deprecated version to a deprecated one just because it's higher than the current version.
+The goal of this is to make sure you don't upgrade from a non-deprecated version to a deprecated one, only because it's higher than the current version.

-If for some reason you wish to _force_ deprecated updates with Renovate, you can configure `ignoreDeprecated` to `false`, but this is not recommended for most situations.
+If for some reason you wish to _force_ deprecated updates with Renovate, you can configure `ignoreDeprecated` to `false`, which we do not recommend for most situations.

 ## ignoreDeps